websiddu/websiddu/blog/016-morning-thoughts.md

 Here are the list of morning thoughts I had from the past few years, some might sound stupid but they are really deep you just have to think which we general do less these days.

+> Beauty is in the eyes of beholder.

+> Be a head of a Cat rather than a tail to a Tiger.

+> Balloons are like our souls, they want to go up but they can’t and when they pop they scream.

+> Adversity is your ally.
+Make friends with your misfortunes!

+> Maybe we expect a lot more than what we actually deserve.

+> None care about how it works until it works.

+> Sometimes silence is true wisdoms best reply.

 > Don't hurry and don't worry.
 You are neither early or nor too late.
 Your time will come.

 > It is what it is.